Table of Contents

 Visual Hierarchy

-Design should guide the user’s attention toward the most important elements.
-Typography, spacing, and color contrast help emphasize key actions such as call-to-action buttons.
+Design should guide the user's attention toward the most important elements.
+Typography, spacing, size, and color contrast help emphasize key actions such as call-to-action buttons.
+When everything on a page competes equally for attention, nothing stands out — and users are left to figure out what matters on their own.

 Consistency